longkai/vimrc/README.md

 lightweight vimrc
 ===
-A lightweight c/go/markdown/etc. vim configuration file.

-It use the [Plug][1] as the plugin manager tool.
+A lightweight c/go/markdown configuration file of vim which take the [Plug][1] as its plugin manager tool.

 Using it, soft linking file ``vimrc`` as ``~/.vimrc``.